 For this brochure/poster design, we demanded an attention to these aforementioned issues while producing something that would be displayed as wall art.

-For the second year of from Margin to Center, we doubled the programming and events which meant the poster/brochure now must act like a calendar, spanning several months and pages.
-We wanted to maintain the theme of centering positive change for the future, so I kept much of the design continuity while bringing a fresh contrast to the graphics and type treatment.
+For the second year of from Margin to Center, we doubled the programming and events which meant the poster/brochure must act like a calendar, spanning several months and pages.
+Throughout the design I wanted to maintain the theme of centering positive change for the future.
+While maintaining much of the design continuity from the first series, I brought fresh contrast to the graphics and type treatment, producing a 6 page schedule, daily fliers, and digital ads.

 is the culmination and celebration of Shoreline Community College’s engagement of Octavia’s Brood: Science Fiction Stories From Social Justice Movements.
 Throughout this school year, the Community Read created spaces for students to write themselves, their critiques, and their dreams into the future. disrupt reflects our collective exploration of radical social change and centers artwork produced by students.